Graduate Degree Plan and Advisement

 A student enrolled in undergraduate leveling coursework is eligible for fifth-year undergraduate student loan limits provided the student has not met their undergraduate aggregate loan limit.
 For leveling course enrollment, three (3) hours is less than half time, six (6) hours is half time, and nine (9) hours is full time.

-For most degrees, degree candidates may satisfy a maximum of 12 graduate semester hours with approved courses transferred from another accredited institution.
-Exceptions to this policy are outlined in the specific degree areas.
+For most degrees, degree candidates may satisfy a maximum of 12 graduate credit hours with approved courses transferred from another accredited institution.
+Exceptions to this policy are outlined in the specific degree areas, including the Doctor of Management degree which allows candidates to transfer up to two-thirds of the credit hours at the doctoral level.
 To transfer credit from other institutions, a student must submit an official transcript of the courses to be considered and may be required to submit a catalog description of the course from the institution where the course was taken.
 To transfer credit, the student must have earned a grade of B (C for Master of Divinity) or higher for the course.

 Any course accepted by transfer will carry credit but not grade-point value.
 Moreover, to transfer credit, the student must have earned a grade of B (C for Master of Divinity) or higher for the course.
 Transfer work must be received and evaluated for credit at least 30 days prior to the student’s designated date of graduation.
 Except for the Master of Divinity degree, transfer credit used to satisfy degree requirements must not be more than seven years old at the time of graduation and must not have been used to satisfy undergraduate degree requirements.
 Courses applied to the Master of Divinity degree, whether transferred into the program or taken at Wayland Baptist University, will not be limited by the seven-year time limit applied to other degree programs.